KxSystems/docs-v1/docs/dashboards/3dchart.md

 Adjust sliders to orientate the orientation of the 3D Chart

-<aside class="warning">Alternatively, go into Preview mode and rotate the 3D Chart.
-Use the mouse scroll wheel to zoom in and out.</aside>
+!!!
+Tip "Alternatively, go into Preview mode and rotate the 3D Chart.
+Use the mouse scroll wheel to zoom in and out."

 ## Style